datacarpentry/image-processing/episodes/08-connected-components.md

 In [the _Thresholding_ episode]({{ page.root }}{% link _episodes/07-thresholding.md %})
 we have covered dividing an image into foreground and background pixels.
 In the shapes example image,
-we considered the colored shapes as foreground _objects_ on a white background.
+we considered the coloured shapes as foreground _objects_ on a white background.

 ![Original shapes image](../data/shapes-01.jpg)
 {: .image-with-shadow}